vitiral/notes/leetcode/cheatsheet.md

       child.
 You can use level+=1 in each loop to keep track of level.
     - breadth-first is especially useful for "infinite" trees... although the above method wouldn't work well would it!
+      ... actually it seems to be the only way?
   - in a binary tree, node N can have following relatives:
     - U: the uncle of the node (grandparent's other child)
     - G: the parent of the parent